xiechangning20/MusicGramP/README.md

 > Social network for musicians

-This is a MERN stack application built on the basis of the [DevConnector 2.0](https://github.com/bradtraversy/devconnector_2.0) from Brad Traversy.
+This is a MERN stack application built on the basis of the [DevConnector 2.0](https://github.com/bradtraversy/devconnector_2.0) from @Brad Traversy.
 With modifications to the user profile, including audio upload & streaming and youtube video streaming.

 # Quick Start